gonend/T_G_PlayerIdentifier/README.md

 This is an aducational project.
 ### Goals
 gain hand-on expirience and knowledge in new technologies, methodologies and platforms.
-We aim to publish an app running on android OS and can be used
+We aim to deploy this app to a running environment so users can download and use it on their android OS.

 ## Technologies
 * Frontend: React Native